The True Value of Vanilla Extract

 Did you know that the vast majority of vanilla flavor encountered in food is synthetic?

-Perhaps we wouldn’t think of vanilla as a generic ingredient if we knew how much labor it takes to produce it.
+Perhaps we wouldn’t think of vanilla extract as a generic ingredient if we knew how much labor it takes to produce it.

 Vanilla planifolia, commonly known as vanilla, is originally from Mexico and Central American regions that provide the ideal levels of heat and humidity for it to flourish.